 Aya Kato is a 25 year old artist from Japan whose love for life and nature transcends into these whimsical art pieces.
-Inspired by the Manga culture, with a touch of Art Nouveau, Aya's works tell a story about love and passion in an uncanny, dark sort of way, making surreal look more real than ever before.
+Inspired by the Manga culture, with a touch of Art Nouveau, Aya's works tell a story about love and passion in an uncanny, dark sort of way,

 For this year's Interni Hybrid Architecture and Design exhibition at the University of Milan, French architect Jean Nouvel teamed up with Italian shoe brand Ruco Line an designed a pair of leather and rubber boots.
 The creative footwear come in white, black,